Searching Our Collections

 Our thanks to our friends at the Foundation for providing us this service.
-Not all of our book holdings are cataloged, but all of our cataloged books should be searchable through GemeinKat.
-These items have been cataloged in the OCLC WorldCat bibliographic database (a resource of nearly 1.8 billion records from over 10,000 libraries).
+These items have been cataloged in the OCLC WorldCat bibliographic database.
 All Archives books will be listed as holdings of the library of the Moravian Music Foundation (as you check boxes of libraries to search at the left of your query).
 Archives holdings have a small marker within their entry to designate their provenance within our Archives.

 GemeinKat is available to the public, on the internet, at www.moravianmusic.on.worldcat.org and is a WorldCat Discovery catalog, developed by OCLC, a nonprofit organization that provides services to thousands of libraries worldwide.
 The Moravian Music Foundation also partnered with Backstage Library Works to prepare records based on manuscripts from the Archives of the Moravian Church in Winston-Salem, NC and Bethlehem, PA.

 Photographs and Maps

 Our image collection spans the history of photography, and their content is varied.
 A number of our individual prints have been copied by Old Salem Museums and Gardens for their research collections and are searchable through Digital Forsyth.
 We have many other images awaiting digitization and identification within our materials, however, that are not found in other locations.
 Our most requested maps for genealogy research have been photographed in sections and are searchable in detail on our Reading Room computers.
 If a topic area is of visual interest to you, we encourage you to contact us to research our holdings.
 Inventories of our image and map collections are searchable on our in-house research computers.

 Vertical File, Microfilm, Audio Recordings, Ephemera